 Keeping the Conversation Going

 A public statement reminds our short-term memories that misconduct is not just an isolated incident and invites the opportunity for reflection, for change.
 Once a public apology addresses the elephant in the room, action must be taken.
 When a public figure is in the spotlight of a scandal, everyone around them becomes involved in the conversation.
 For example, when allegations of sexual assault came out against Louis C.K., his close friend, Sarah Silverman, was among the first to comment.
 As the allegations were confirmed, more comics made statements fueling the conversation.
 Marc Maron, Jon Stewart and Bill Burr, were among friends and co-workers weighing in on the ugliness.
-A public apology fans the flame of interest and has the potential to spark further debate.
+A public apology fans the flame of interest and has the potential to spark further debate, which, ultimately, may bring awareness to sensitive issues like holding people accountable for their actions, which may further legitimize the victims’ feelings.

 An Opportunity for Rehabilitation